zhang-yihan/facial-attractiveness/README.md

 # facial-attractiveness
-Data Analysis Project: What make a face attractive?
+Data Analysis Project: What makes a face attractive?